 A cash-out mortgage refinance lets you borrow more than you currently owe and keep the difference as cash.
 It’s one way to unlock the equity in your house.
 Taking out a Home Equity Line Of Credit (HELOC) is another way.
 Personally, I don’t think a cash-out refinance to buy stocks is a good idea.
 Especially not with stocks at record-high valuations and such loft earnings rebound expectations in 2021+.

 The most you can borrow from your house is usually an 80% loan-to-value (LTV).
 In other words, if your home is worth $1,000,000, and you have a $500,000 mortgage, the most you can refinance would be $800,000 and receive $300,000 in cash.

 Cash-out Refinance To Buy Stocks

 Thanks to the coronavirus, the 10-year bond yield and 30-year bond yield have both fallen to new all-time lows.
-The 10-year bond yield is now below 1% after the Fed announced a surprise 50 bps Fed Funds cut.
-As a result, expect more Fed rate cuts to come!
+The 10-year bond yield is now around 1% after falling to a low of 0.51% in August 2020.